MEITREX/dinodev_backend/api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

 Detailed description of the issue.
-GitLab-flavored markdown is supported.
+Markdown is supported.

 </td>
 </tr>